 - 23andMe+ Total Health

-Health + Ancestry – Opting for this service will help you access more than 150 reports in the following categories.
+Health + Ancestry—Opting for this service will allow you to access more than 150 reports in the following categories.

-- Reports extend beyond ancestry to other categories, like health predisposition, carrier status, and personalized medicine
+- Reports extend beyond ancestry to categories like health predisposition, carrier status, and personalized medicine.

-- The user interface is very friendly, displaying your results in a comparative format
+- The interface is user-user-friendly, displaying your results in a comparative format.

-- Even though the company boasts of its advanced security measures, a recent massive hack has put the data of millions at risk
+- Even though the company boasts advanced security measures, a recent massive hack has put millions of people’s data at risk.

 Did You Know?
 You can use your AncestryDNA test data to get up to 11 additional health and wellness reports from as low as $30.
 No new DNA test required.
 Reports within 24 hours.

-As of date, the company has sold 26 million testing kits.
+The company has sold over 26 million testing kits to date.

 What Can You Discover with AncestryDNA?

 AncestryDNA focuses exclusively on a person’s ancestral traits and origin.
-You can order two kinds of testing services from the Ancestry website.
+The Ancestry website offers two kinds of testing services.

 - AncestryDNA